 Beginning with students entering the honors college in fall 2014, all honors students must complete three credits of HNRS 4990 Honors Thesis.
 For freshmen entering in 2014 and later, the first credit of HNRS 4990 must be taken with an honors college staff member (dean, associate dean or other approved staff) as the instructor of record, not later than the junior year.
 Two additional credits of HNRS 4990 must be taken subsequently or concurrently with the thesis mentor as the instructor of record OR by substitution with an LHC-approved departmental course.
 Departments currently approved to meet this requirement include art, dance, all engineering senior design projects and psychology.
 Questions regarding substitutions not on this list should be directed to the dean or associate dean.
 HNRS 4990 credits will NOT be counted toward the required honors credit hours.

 The thesis declaration form should be submitted at least three semesters prior to the planned semester of graduation.
 The thesis defense certificate request form should be completed and submitted at least one month before the planned date of the thesis defense.
 Once the request form is processed, a thesis packet containing all thesis defense requirements and instructions on how to submit them to the honors college will be created for the student.
 The student should bring the thesis packet with them to their defense and complete the appropriate paperwork with their committee.
-The chair and at least one committee member must attend and approve both the thesis defense and the final written thesis.
+The chair and at least one committee member who is not a graduate student working with the thesis chair must attend and approve both the thesis defense and the final written thesis.
 Honors theses must be defended no later than the date of graduation from WMU.
 We strongly encourage, but do not require, that the thesis defense be completed in the Lee Honors College during the designated thesis celebration days.
 A digital copy of the final, approved thesis along with all other forms included in the student’s thesis packet must be submitted to the honors college within 30 days of the student’s graduation date.
 All thesis-related forms and instructions are available on this website.